martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 can exceed the number of random bits, but only based on the expected number of different
-ECH configurations that might be concurrently active for the anonymity set.
+ECH configurations that might be concurrently active for the active names in the anonymity set.

+Setting `DIVERSITY_BITS`
-Setting `DIVERSITY_BITS` to less than twice the base-2 logarithm of the total number of ECH configurations ensures that a collision across the names in the set is highly likely.
+to less than twice the base 2 logarithm of the total number of ECH configurations ensures that a collision across the names in the set is highly likely.

-The total number of ECH configurations can be determined empirically as the number of queries that are answered with different answers for hidden names with the same profile within a TTL.
+The total number of ECH configurations can be determined most reliably using an empirical measure.
+DNS resolvers might count the number of queries that produce different answers for hidden names with the same profile within the TTL of the resource record.

 Alternatively, the number of possible active ECH configurations is the anonymity set size times an estimate of the number of different resolvers.
-The alternative approach likely produces a larger value, so it might be adjusted downward by a constant factor.
+The alternative approach likely produces a larger estimate, so it might be adjusted downward to improve the odds of collisions.

 In both cases,
 a minimum amount random entropy